ppy/osu-wiki/news/2025/2025-11-11-resurrection-cup-2025-results.md

 date: 2025-11-11 18:00:00 +0000
 ---

-Intense matches, jaw-dropping highlights, and a vibrant production team working behind the scenes; this year’s Resurrection Cup has proven to be one of the most exciting yet!
+Intense matches, jaw-dropping highlights, and a vibrant production team working behind the scenes; this year's Resurrection Cup has proven to be one of the most exciting yet!

 ![](/wiki/Tournaments/RESC/2025/img/banner.jpg)

-Let’s dive into the results, highlights, and everything that made Resurrection Cup 2025: Regulus Revolution unforgettable.
+Let's dive into the results, highlights, and everything that made Resurrection Cup 2025: Regulus Revolution unforgettable.

 ## Results